 In the Certificate Properties dialog box, under for Subject name, select Type as Full DN.
 Under Alternative name, select Type as DNS and enter the service name.

-Click General tab and specify a friendly name to this certificate and then click Apply and OK.
+Click General tab and specify a friendly name for this certificate and then click Apply and OK.

 Click Enroll.